-We can experience two partial solar eclipses in 2025.
+In 2025, we can experience two partial solar eclipses.
 The first will be visible on most of the European continent, although it won’t be significant (Pic.
 1).

 LINK TO MAIN MARCH 29, 2025 PARTIAL SOLAR ECLIPSE MAP